Pupil Premium Funding & Strategy

 - Lack of opportunities to learn beyond the taught curriculum.

-Pupil Premium funding is lagged by a year.
-This means that as a growing school, Beaulieu has a smaller pot to spread around, as the funding we receive is calculated from the numbers of eligible students from the previous year.
-This will remain the case until the school is full.
-We are committed however to investing in all initiatives we deem necessary to ensure that our disadvantaged and more vulnerable students flourish with us.
+At Beauliueu, we are committed to investing in all initiatives we deem necessary to ensure that our disadvantaged and more vulnerable students flourish with us.
 Below you can read about a number of investments we make to ensure all of our children have the support need to fulfil their full potential.
+These investments add up to far more than our total Pupil Premium Grant.
+Some are fnuded (partially) through other specific streams e.g. Y7 Literacy and Numberacy Catch-up Premium and others through more general funding.

 Quality first teaching is at the heart of raising the progress and attainment for every child at BPS especially for vulnerable pupils and those receiving pupil premium funding.
 High quality support is given to teachers through regular line management with a member of the senior team, high quality CPD is delivered based on the needs of our teachers and the pupils.
 Regular learning walks, book looks and opportunities for peer observation are built into the programme for all staff.
 Funding is therefore used to for release time for teachers and leaders in supporting them with this provision.
 2020/21 £25,000 - projected